ovh/docs/pages/cloud/ovhcloud-connect/occ-layer2/guide.en-gb.md

 ## Connection mode details

-L2 mean operating at Ethernet-level.
-Customer's vRack is extended "as-is" from OVH and forwarded to customer link.
+L2 means operating at Ethernet-level.
+Customer's vRack is extended "as-is" from OVHcloud and forwarded to customer link.
 Such mode is transparent to vlans and is the best way to inter-connect customer's legacy network with OVHcloud vRack.

 ![L2 Trafic](images/occ-l2-trafic.jpg){.thumbnail}